alan-turing-institute/mogp_emulator/README.md

 code has a master and devel branch available -- the master branch is relatively stable while the devel branch will be update more frequently with new features.

-#### Installation
+#### Dependencies and Extensions

 To install the dependencies, in the main `mopg_emulator` directory enter the following into the shell:

 	pip3 install -r requirements.txt

+Then to build the extension to use the pivoted Cholesky routines, enter the following into the shell:

+    python3 setup.py build_ext --inplace

+This will create and compile the C extension needed to interface with the LAPACK pivoted Cholesky routine, which can be used to stabilize the GP fitting.
+You will need a LAPACK library version 3.2 or later to use the pivoting routines.
+This is optional, but if you do not build the extension then three of the unit tests will fail that use this extension.
+You can still use the other routines without this step.

+#### Installation

-Then to install the main code, run the following command:
+To install the main code, run the following command:

 	python3 setup.py install

-This will install all dependencies and install the main code in the system Python installation.
+This will install the main code in the system Python installation.
 You may need adminstrative priveleges to install the dependencies or the software itself, depending on your system configuration.
 However, any updates to the code (particularly if you are using the devel branch, which is under more active development) will not be reflected in the system installation using this method.
 If you would like to always have the most active development version, install using:

 	python3 setup.py develop

 This will insert symlinks to the repository files into the system Python installation so that files are updated whenever there are changes to the code files.

+Another way to use the code without intalling is to modify your system `PYTHONPATH` environment variable to include the path to the `mogp_emulator` package.

 ### Testing the Installation